AbakahAlexander/sha256/demo_script.md

 ### 1. System Overview

-In this system, we use GPU-accelerated SHA-256 hashing to:
+In this system, I use GPU-accelerated SHA-256 hashing to:

 - Generate fingerprints of financial transactions
 - Detect anomalies in transaction patterns